 The road to retirement includes many different life events.
-If you are divorcing, review the information below to understand how divorce may impact your IPERS benefits.
+If you are divorcing, review the information on this page to understand how divorce may impact your IPERS benefits.

 If you are divorcing before you retire, both you and your attorney should keep these points in mind.